ornao/pp2main/README.md

 ### Home page
 The home page contains:
-- The title of the game with spinning world icon (user-stories: 1)
+- The title of the game with spinning world icon which gives user an idea what website will be abaout (user-stories: 1)
 - A short explanation of how to play (user-stories: 1)
-- An input form for the user to enter their name (user-stories: 2)
+- An input form for the user to enter their name to add a touch of personality to game (user-stories: 2)
 - A start game button to bring user to next page (pick level of game page)

 <img src="assets/docs/readme_screenshots/homepage.png">